 A core part of this course is to try and explain this change over time.

 Let me explain two things about figure 1.2.

 - First, it shows the total market value of aggregate private capital/wealth (primarily real estate and financial assets) net of debt, expressed in years of national income from 1870-2010 (you’ll understand this language soon!!)

-- Second, capital income = all income generated from profits, dividends, interest, and rents.
+- Second, capital income equals all the income generated from profits, dividends, interest, and rents.
 The growth of an economy (G) = growth in national income or output, which is often best considered in terms of productivity growth.

 - The growth in capital/income ratios are important because they illustrate the structural influence of capital in society.
 Think about this in terms of housing